stephensolis/kameris-backend/README.md

 ## Directory Structure

+- `benchmarks`: Used to generate the benchmark results below
+- `external`: External libraries and code
+- `docs`: Documentation
 - `libmmg`: A reusable header-only library for working with the representations and distances of this project
 	- `distances`: Distance computation for dense vectors/matrices
 	- `distances-sparse`: Distance computation for sparse vectors/matrices
 	- `io`: Reading and writing FASTA sequences and binary-encoded representations
 	- `representations`: Generating representations (FCGR, Descriptors, ...)
 	- `utils`: Other useful tools (parallel execution, timing, etc.)
+- `mmg-formats`: Libraries to read and write the `.mm-repr` and `.mm-dist` file formats
 - `src`: The program
 	- `common`: Code independent of user interface
 	- `mmg-cli`: The command-line interface
 - `tests`: The test suite
-- `benchmarks`: Used to generate the benchmark results below
-- `external`: External libraries and code

 ## Benchmarks